 Water was usually too dirty to drink.
 And although water purification systems on a small scale have been around since 500BC - municipal water treatment plants were not invented until 1804.

 Roman soldiers depicted drinking wine and eating cheese in Comic History of Greece (1902)

 We always keep some wine stored for just the occasion that we want to have a glass to pair with our charcuterie.
 Everything goes well with a chilled, sparkling wine.
 Sauvignon Blanc or Pinot Noir work well if you want something on the lighter side; for full-bodied red wines, we prefer the Malbec or Cabernet Fran.
 Whatever your preference, make sure you store your wine so you can enjoy it anytime.

-Get Our Guide to Unforgettable Charcuterie PairingsGive your tastebuds something to talk about with our complimentary guide to unforgettable food pairings.
+Get Our Guide to Unforgettable Charcuterie PairingsNext time you want to give your tastebuds something to talk about, use our complimentary guide to unforgettable food pairings.
 The guide will be delivered instantly to your inbox.